upcmd/updocs-content/logs/c0108_vvvv.md

     -Step3:
     current exec runtime vars:
     (*core.Cache)({
-      "tom": "this is tom"
+      "tom": "this is tom",
+      "up_runtime_task_layer_number": 0
     })

     self: final context exec vars:

     (*core.Cache)({
-      "tom": "this is tom",
+      "up_runtime_task_layer_number": 0,
-      "jerry": "this is jerry in task scope"
+      "jerry": "this is jerry in task scope",
+      "tom": "this is tom"
     })

     ~SubStep1: [print: this should print out the dvar value of jerry ]